-6839 - Counseling Practicum III
+COUN 6839 - Counseling Practicum III

-Continuation of COUN 6739.
-Supervised practicum in an approved counseling environment.
-Written and oral reports required.
+This course is a continuation of COUN 6739.
+It is a supervised practicum in an approved counseling environment.
+Written and oral reports are required.
 Restricted to students with degree or certification plans in counseling.

 Prerequisite: Completion of COUN 6739 from UHCL with grade of B or better.